 The company has provided for the investment made in Suzion Energia Eolica do Brasil Ltda. of EUR 1 as the investee company is under the process of liquidation.
-And the investment in Suzion Wind Energy Limited UK was already fully provided as per management decision.
-During the year investment in Suzion Wind Energy Uruguay S.A. has been fully provided amounting to Euro 3,040,000.
+And the Investment in Suzion Wind Energy Limited UK and Suzion Wind Energy Uruguay S.A were already fully provided as per management decision.
 All other investments are held at their full value.